 - Design-To-Development Documentation

-The question of whether development of the apps would be done in-house or outsourced to an agency would shape how far in advance of development UI and interactivity decisions needed to be made and how we documented them.
-With an in-house team we could use dual-track Agile to collaborate with the software engineers.
+The question of an in-house versus outsourced development team would shape not only how far in advance of development design decisions needed to be made, but also how we documented them.
 Outsourcing the development to an agency meant we would need a monolithic, detailed requirements document up front for the agency to accurately scope and price the project and changes after the kick-off would incur expensive change orders.
+With an in-house team we could use dual-track Agile to collaborate with the software engineers and respond to changes as they occurred.

 Hedging Our Bets Through "Agile-fall"

-Our recent work on the NetSpend servicing site a few months earlier meant that we had a lot of findings from user research and key platform decisions that we could leverage in the mobile app.
+Our recent work on a complete redesign of the Netspend servicing site a few months earlier meant that we had a lot of findings from user research and key platform decisions that we could leverage in the mobile app.
 To minimize our risk and still hit our project target dates, we took an agile approach with build-measure-learn loops to create a waterfall-style requirements document.
 We explored one to two flows at a time, tested prototypes with current customers, made tweaks as necessary based on our findings, then turn our focus to building on another area of the app.

 We could iterate quickly through paper sketches, prototypes, and content spreadsheets quickly and later turn them into medium fidelity, annotated wireframes.

-The new apps were shipped on time and were very well received by industry analysts (which is nice) and more importantly, by NetSpend customers.
+The new apps were shipped on time and were very well received by industry analysts (which is nice), private label partners (which is better), and most importantly by Netspend customers.